As part of ANTAM's commitment to effectively implement GCG, ANTAM

 to ensure the strategic initiatives are inline with corporate strategy.

 a.
 Commodity Price Risk

-As at December 31, 2017, ANTAM's trade receivables from ferronickel and nickel ore sales are directly linked to LME price index.
-If the LME nickel price weakens or strengthens by 5% compared to the price as at December 31, 2017 (assuming all other variables remain unchanged), the post-tax profit of ANTAM for the year ended December 31, 2017 will decrease or increase by approximately Rp32,759,963 (2016: Rp20,255,689).
+The Group's trade receivables from ferronickel and nickel ore sales are directly linked to LME price index.
+As at December 31, 2018, if the LME nickel price had weakened/strengthened by 5% (assuming all other variables remain unchanged), the profit before income tax of the Group would have been lower/higher by approximately Rp29,163,980 (2017: Rp32,759,963).

 b.
 Foreign Exchange and Interest Rate Risks